↓ Skip to main content

 Outputs of similar age from International Journal of Behavioral Nutrition and Physical Activity

-We're also able to compare this research output to 25 others from the same source and published within six weeks on either side of this one.
-This one has gotten more attention than average, scoring higher than 68% of its contemporaries.
+We're also able to compare this research output to 9 others from the same source and published within six weeks on either side of this one.
+This one has scored higher than 5 of them.